 Waldviertel

-We made it to Mautern at the Danube and stayed there for the night.
+The first day, we made it to Mautern at the Danube and stayed there for the night.

 Sunrise at the Danube near Mautern, city of Krems in the background

-Next day we visited Stein on the other side of the river and went for breakfast before we left the Wachau and drove up into the Waldviertel.
+The next day, we visited Stein on the other side of the river and went for breakfast before we left the Wachau and drove up into the Waldviertel.

-The visit was very interesting and of course we bought a bottle of Whisky (and some Gin too ;-).
+The visit was very interesting and of course we bought a bottle of whisky (and some Gin too ;-).

-Austrian first Ray Whisky distillery at Roggenreith
+Austrian first Rye Whisky distillery at Roggenreith

 Rapottenstein

-It was very hot so we headed to a lake or reservoir called Ottenstein.
+It was very hot, so we headed to a lake or reservoir called Ottenstein.
 We found the perfect spot at the Deckerspitz near Mitterreith.
 We could stay there for the night at a meadow full of flowers and the shore was just 100 m from the parking.
 It was not very busy and at night it was very peaceful – a perfect spot!!!
 (48.615386, 15.266922) We enjoyed to swim in the lake and met some youngsters who had their fun there too.

 Sunset at Ottenstein Stausee